This article written by Ryan Martinage was originally published in 2015 Garden Culture Magazine UK Issue 5, where it appeared under the same title.

 You will need:

 - 6.4mm Flexible air hose (As much as needed)

 1. Consult the grommet manufacturer’s literature, drill the proper sized a hole into the lid of your fermentation vessel to accommodate the grommet.
 Do the same on the bottle that you will fill with water.

 2. Drill a second small hole next to the one made for your grommet.
 THIS IS IMPORTANT.
 This second hole allows gasses to escape from the fermentation vessel.

 3. Add water until the water bottle is ¾ full.
 Insert your 6.4mm hose into your fermentation jug through the grommet just 50mm or so past the lid.
 Do the same with the water bottle, but insert the hose through the grommet until the hose is underwater and at the bottom of the water bottle.

-When the processing finishes, use at 30-60 grams per 4-liters as a fertilizer.
-You can also add 15 grams per 4-liters to compost tea.
+When the processing finishes, use at 30-60 grams per 4-litres as a fertilizer.
+You can also add 15 grams per 4-litres to compost tea.
 Thank you so much for reading!
 I sincerely hope this knowledge can get you one step closer to producing the best all-natural plant food possible.